hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 compiler-generated full-graph PMU runs are still required before comparing against the 347,992-cycle Micro-MobileNet and 388,146-cycle Micro-YOLO baselines.

+The Neural-AI AFU is covered by standalone `afu_ops` tests and by the native Micro-MobileNet/Micro-YOLO graphs; lack of tests is not the current limitation.
+On the current RTL, `test_afu_op_clamp_relu6` times out after consuming all 21,216 input bytes and remains in `ST_READ_IN`.
+The generic E8 stream path tests the 32-byte destination boundary before the final-element condition, selects a mid-stream flush on an aligned final byte, and then waits for a nonexistent next RFIFO beat.
+This ordering entered with AFU refactor `41cce28`; the recorded 347,992-cycle Micro-MobileNet result predates that refactor and therefore does not establish that the current RTL still passes its three standalone clamp layers. `ADD_I8` and `GLOBAL_AVGPOOL_C32` pass their current focused tests, so this finding is specific to the generic E8 clamp/LUT stream rather than the whole AFU.
+RTL is frozen for this compiler plan; Conv clamps must remain fused into requantization, and standalone AFU LUT lowering cannot close until the native clamp regression passes again.

 ### Work Items